List of smoking bans: Austria

 In 2009, smoking was prohibited by law in all enclosed public spaces and educational institutions.
 The 2009 law granted certain exceptions for eating and drinking establishments as well as workplaces if no employee works in the enclosed space objects.
 Smoking was banned on trains and in railway stations when Germany introduced a similar smoking ban in 2007.

-The 2009 law mandated that all restaurants, bars, discos, and pubs larger than 50 m^{2} (500 sq. ft.) had to be either be non-smoking or introduce separate smoking rooms.
-Below 50 m^{2} (500 sq. ft.) the owner could opt to make the establishment either a smoking or non-smoking place.
+The 2009 law mandated that all restaurants, bars, discos, and pubs larger than 50 m^{2} had to be either be non-smoking or introduce separate smoking rooms.
+Below 50 m^{2} the owner could opt to make the establishment either a smoking or non-smoking place.
 The law provided for a long transition phase ending July 2010.
 The 2009 law was a subject of controversy, as the rules were widely ignored by bar owners and not actively enforced by the authorities.
 Anti-smoking campaigners claimed to have filed 18,000 reports with the authorities on non-compliant businesses since the bans were introduced, to little effect.

 In December 2017, after a change in government – under the coalition of the centre-right ÖVP and the far-right FPÖ – an already passed bill banning smoking in all restaurants, bars, discos and pubs from May 2018 was repealed and the prior rules reinstated with some minor changes.

 In July 2019, after another change in government – under a technocratic government led by Chancellor Brigitte Bierlein – the parliament decided to reintroduce the strict ban for all types of restaurants, bars, discos, and pubs from 1 November 2019.